lyra

 Luckfox Lyra Ultra W

 Very nifty board that is very capable and economical.
 Weight is 0.05 kg (50 grams).
 Size is roughly 5cm by 5cm by 2cm.
 It can be powered via USB C or POE.
-Buy plenty of 2x13 stacking headers.
+Buy plenty of 2x13 stacking headers, or even better these.

 Flashing - LOADER in RKDevTool